isinghrana/my-azure-utils/synapse/Readme.md

   - Linked Service for Secondary Storage Account
 - Primary Storage Account (ADLS Gen2) and the corresponding Managed Private Endpoint
-- Secondary Storage Account (ADLS Gen2) and the corresponding Managed Private Endpoint Please see the more details on the medium blog post.
+- Secondary Storage Account (ADLS Gen2) and the corresponding Managed Private Endpoint Please see the more details on the medium blog post - https://isinghrana.medium.com/azure-synapse-environment-setup-key-considerations-get-started-using-arm-template-provisioning-b71bf637ced6#2b87

 **Note**